 Table of Contents[Hide][Show]

-TSA Rules for liquids in your baggage
+Why does the TSA screen for liquids in your checked baggage?

+While the rules are almost the same worldwide, there may be subtle differences in the rules depending on where you go.
 So it’s best to check government guidance for the country you are traveling to before getting to the airport.

 What Does the TSA Consider a “Liquid”?